 The resulting research proved several benefits of the Mediterranean Diet: reduced inflammation, improved “good” cholesterol and lowered “bad” cholesterol, prevention of blood clots, decreased blood pressure, and improved blood vessel function.

-In one major study, the Mediterranean Diet reduced occurrence of heart attacks, strokes and death by 30%!
+In one major study, the Mediterranean Diet reduced the occurrence of heart attacks, strokes, and death by 30%!

 These incredible results had one thing in common – olives.
 This incredible drupe truly is a superfood whose health benefits are due to healthy fats, phytonutrients, as well as, a variety of vitamins and antioxidants.